bradleytenuta/checkmate/doc/MinimalViableProduct.md

 - A user that has professor permissions for a coursework can create overall comments
 - A user that has professor permissions for a coursework can create line specific comments.
 - A user with professor permissions shall be able to overwrite a result of a coursework that has been completed and submitting with a result.
+- A coursework owner shall be able to choose between a manual review or an automatic review (by unit tests, will be implemented as an additional).
+- A coursework shall have a location on disk where all coursework item zips are uploaded to.

 ###### Home Page Requirements
 - The user shall be able to view a list of all the coursework's they are assigned to.
 - The user shall be able to view a list of courseworks's they have professor permission in.
-- The user shall be able to create coursework if they are admin.
-- The user shall be able to create modules if they are admin.

 ###### Login Page Requirements
 - The user shall be able to log into their account